chneau/dotfiles/README.md

 log.SetFlags(log.Ldate | log.Ltime | log.Lshortfile)

 Do not forget that using rand with goroutines is not efficient.
 Use rand.New with argument rand.Newsource((...date..))

+Using this looks better :

+import log "github.com/sirupsen/logrus";